tlbueno/toolbox/README.md

 # toolbox

 An alpine linux container image with general tools to be used as a toolbox.
-Check the [Containerfile](./Containerfile) for the details about installed tools.
+Check the [Containerfile](./Containerfile) for the details about installed tools in the [source repo](https://github.com/tlbueno/toolbox)

 ### How to use